kristjanv001/leetcode/README.md

 2. Loop over the string once to store all characters and their count
 3. Loop over the string again and check if there's a character with a count of 1 in the hashmap
 4. By default return -1

+## 498. Diagonal Traverse

+Input:
+[
+ [ 1, 2, 3 ],
+ [ 4, 5, 6 ],
+ [ 7, 8, 9 ]
+]

+Output:  [1,2,4,7,5,3,6,8,9]

+The idea is to loop over the matrix and add the sum of indicies and the elements associated with these indicies as key-value pairs respectively to a hashmap.
+Why?
+Because the diagonals are represented by the sum of indicies.
+E.g., at indicies sum (i+j) of 2 we have 3,5 and 7.
+In order to get the 'snake'-like structure we reverse the elements if the key (sum of indicies) cleanly divides by 2.

+1. Set up a HashMap and a result array
+2. Loop over the matrix and add i+j as keys and a list of elements at these indicies as values.
+E.g., {0=[1], 1=[2,4], 2=[3,5,7], 3=[6,8], 4=[9]}.
+3. Second part: reverse the values if the key divides by 2, then add all the values to the result array.

 ## 628. Maximum Product of Three Numbers